 Glenda Ferris is an environmental activist who has received several awards for her work.
 Glenda lives directly downstream of the Equity Mine and will present a community perspective on the challenge of ML/ARD.

 Venue: Northwest Community College

 Cost: $1750.00 per person

-This course is held in collaboration with Northwest Community College, Smithers campus.
+This course is hosted at Northwest Community College, Smithers campus.